 The Woodlands and High Plains Powwow is an intertribal event which welcomes dancers and participants from states and provinces all over the region.
 It’s a great way to listen and learn about many different tribal nations and to experience the power of community in a rich and beautiful way.

-Rebekah’s buckskin ensemble has a traditional shape, but she gave her elk hide skirt a more contemporary design.
+Her buckskin ensemble has a traditional shape, but she gave her elk hide skirt a more contemporary design.
 It features dramatic sleeves, an intricately beaded yoke and long fringe that moves when she does.

 She carries traditional items like a fan, an artfully beaded medallion and a lush shawl made from otter fur.
 Her braids are decorated with otter fur as well.

 I also ran into Gabe Bennett, from Sagamok First Nation, an Ojibwe, Odawa and Pottawatomi community in Ontario.
 He’s a Fancy Dancer like Royce.

 We didn’t talk long, because it was soon time for Grand Entry, the opening ceremony.
 If you can only stay at a powwow for a little while, make sure you don’t miss Grand Entry.

 When the first song began, it was absolutely electric.